JasonStation/SwiftEmojiRPG/README.md

 # SwiftEmojiRPG
-A simple text-based RPG game using SwiftUI with emojis!
+A text-based RPG game using SwiftUI with emojis!

 Fight enemies: This game uses a turn-based combat system to battle enemies.
 Players can use items to help with fighting enemies.